Epstein-Zin Utility Maximization on a Random Horizon: The Consumption-Investment Problem

 The proof of Proposition~\ref{P5} is relegated to Appendix~\ref{subsec:proof of Proposition P5}.

-\begin{remark} Besides \eqref{EQ9}, another useful decomposition is $V_{t} = \frac{X_{t}^{1-\gamma}}{1-\gamma}P_{t}^{k}$, for some process $P$ and $k\in\R$; see \cite{Zariphopoulou01} and \cite{Pham02}.
-This ansatz can potentially generate a simpler BSDE, without quadratic or exponential growth as seen in \eqref{H}.
-This simplification, however, only works when $\hat Z\equiv 0$ and the correlation function is constant, i.e. $\rho(t,y)\equiv \rho$.
-We therefore do not proceed with this ansatz. \end{remark}
+\begin{remark} Besides \eqref{EQ9}, another useful decomposition is $V^*_{t} = \frac{X_{t}^{1-\gamma}}{1-\gamma}P_{t}^{k}$, for some process $P$ and $k\in\R$; see \cite{Zariphopoulou01, Pham02}.
+This ansatz can potentially generate a simpler BSDE, without quadratic or exponential growth as seen in \eqref{H}; see Section~\ref{Example 1} below.
+This simplification, however, only works when $\hat Z\equiv 0$ and the correlation function is constant, i.e. $\rho(t,y)\equiv \rho$. \end{remark}

 \begin{remark} On a fixed horizon, \cite[Proposition 2.9]{Xing}, analogous to Proposition~\ref{P5}, is established without boundedness of market price of risk $\lambda/\sigma$.
-Indeed, by a change of measure using Girsanov's theorem, the generator in \cite[(2.13)]{Xing}, analogous to $H$ in \eqref{H}, is simplified specifically to mitigate the effect of $\lambda/\sigma$.
-Applying Girsanov's theorem however requires a fixed horizon $T>0$.
+Specifically, by a change of measure using Girsanov's theorem, the generator in \cite[(2.13)]{Xing}, analogous to $H$ in \eqref{H}, is simplified---so as to mitigate the effect of $\lambda/\sigma$.
+Girsanov's theorem however requires a fixed horizon $T>0$.
 As our random horizon $\tau$ can be unbounded (i.e. $\P(\tau> T)>0$ for all $T>0$), it is unclear how the same technique in \cite{Xing} can be applied here.
 Hence, we still impose boundedness of $\lambda/\sigma$ in Assumption \ref{A1}.
-Note that this is not an uncommon assumption, even for the fixed-horizon case; see \cite{Kraft17, Schroder96}. \end{remark}
+Note that this is not an uncommon assumption even for the fixed-horizon case; see \cite{Kraft17, Schroder96}. \end{remark}